Changeling 2024

 kindle_button

-Between them they weave a glittering, eerily beautiful story which goes into rehearsal.
-But while Fael falls deeper under Scathach’s spell, he is secretly planning a dark vengeance – a vengeance that takes Fael to the remote and menace-filled house on Ireland’s west coast, where the debt must finally be paid.
+Between them, Fael and the stranger weave a glittering, eerily beautiful story, which goes into rehearsal.
+But while Fael falls deeper under the unknown man’s spell, he is secretly planning a dark vengeance – a vengeance that will take her to the remote and menace-filled house on Ireland’s west coast.

 A small fire was burning in the hearth, and the desk lamp cast a pool of radiance.
 The room was warm and safe.
 But night was creeping over the garden outside, and the shadows were becoming edged with violet.
 The garden was sliding into its dark, sinister, shadow-self; it was turning into a place of black enchantments and spider-web witchery.
 Fael thought it was the kind of night when anything might happen.
 When creatures who had been sleeping at the heart of the trees might lift their three-cornered and inhuman faces and look about them… When horned and cloven-footed beings might dance through the gloaming, and faceless young men with blurred velvet voices prowl through the undergrowth…